-When I was 13, my mother married my stepfather.
-In my stepfather’s house there was a cross-stitch hanging in the hallway that read, “I never said it would be easy, I only said it would be worth it,” next to a picture of Christ.
-I stood there in the hallway pondering that and really feeling that message.
-I was thinking, it’s so true.
+In the hallway of my stepfather’s house there was a cross-stitch of the Savior’s face next to a quote that read, “I never said it would be easy, I only said it would be worth it.”
+One day, as we were moving in, I stood there in the hallway pondering that and really feeling that message.
+I thought, it’s so true.
 The gospel can be so hard, but it’ll be worth it.
-I just need to keep going.
-My mother then came down the hallway and saw what I was reading and said, “I’ve always hated that saying.
+Just keep pushing.
+My mother then came down the hallway saw what I was reading and said, “I’ve always hated that saying.
 You know Christ never said that.
 What Christ said was, ‘take my yoke upon you, for behold, my yoke is easy, and my burden is light.’”

 I still feel those two quotes battling it out in my mind from time to time.
 Something in the gospel will get really hard and I’ll keep pushing and trying, knowing a blessing will come and then I’ll stop and think, wait a minute, this is supposed to be easy.
 How do I make this easy?